 A number of our undergraduate majors have participated in research or field schools during their time in the Department of Anthropology.
 These experiences include archaeological fieldwork, ethnographic fieldwork, laboratory opportunities, museum internships, independent research projects, and other related opportunities.

 Some of our recent graduates and current Anthropology majors have shared the types of research and names of fieldwork opportunities that they have engaged in while at Texas A&M.

 Opportunities for Undergraduate Funding and Awards

 Likewise, we provide a list of funding and award opportunities for undergraduate majors which include both internal and external opportunities.
-See Awards for examples of these opportunities and for access to various applications and eligibility requirements for internal funding and awards.
+See Undergraduate Research for examples of these opportunities and for access to various applications and eligibility requirements for internal funding and awards.

 Undergraduate Clubs and Resources

 As a resource and support network made up of and for undergraduate students, and sometimes also graduate students and various faculty, the Department of Anthropology houses clubs and organizations available for participation.
 Becoming an active member in one or some of these clubs allows undergraduate students to enhance their learning and understanding of the field of anthropology and its subfields outside of the classroom.

 Furthermore, many undergraduate students are interested in what comes after degree completion and what their career or higher education options are in the time following graduation.
 To aid in searching for these opportunities, the department has compiled a short list of links for undergraduate students to visit and learn more about their options after graduation.

 For questions about majoring in Anthropology, minoring in Anthropology, changing your major to Anthropology,general advising needs, or setting up an advising appointment, please contact our Academic Advisor.